xsession/chsm/doc/contribute/guidelines.rst

 Developer Certification of Origin (DCO)
 ***************************************

-To make a good faith effort to ensure licensing criteria are met, the Zephyr project requires the Developer Certificate of Origin (DCO) process to be followed.
+To make a good faith effort to ensure licensing criteria are met, the CHSM project requires the Developer Certificate of Origin (DCO) process to be followed.